 Step 1 : Picking a sample of 20 stocks

-A second criteria has been added that the stock should have been listed for atleast 10 years for us to derive value from the experiment
+A second criteria that I have added is that the stock should have been listed for atleast 10 years.
+This will ensure that we derive optimum value from this experiment

 The 20 companies that will form part of this experiment are –